10 reasons (SUP) Stand Up Paddleboarding is better than Kayaking

-A lot of people seem to compare the stand up paddleboard to a kayak–and granted there are some similarities.
-But, I think that if you really look at it, the stand up board has so many more benefits and greatly outweighs a kayak.
+A lot of people seem to compare the stand-up paddleboard to a kayak–and granted there are some similarities.
+But, I think that if you really look at it, the stand-up board has so many more benefits and greatly outweighs a kayak.

 Here are the 10 Reasons a Stand Up Paddleboard is better than a kayak:

 4) Surfing!
-Yes, you can surf with a kayak but it is nothing like traditional surfing.
+Yes, you can surf a kayak but it is nothing like traditional surfing.
 With a SUP, you can catch smaller waves quicker–giving you time to make the first section, allowing for longer rides.
 And, for places like the Gulf of Mexico, where bigger waves are few and far between, the SUP can be used to hone your surfing skills for when the waves arrive or your annual surfing trip to Hawaii.
 From standing, you can also see the sets rolling in much better (and farther out) than from sitting.
-Surfing on stand up board is amazing!
+Surfing on the stand-up board is amazing!

 5) You can do it anywhere!
 Just like kayaking, SUPing can be done anywhere there is water.
-There are people who do white water SUPing, SUP surfing, long distance SUP, and more.
+There are people who do white water SUPing, SUP surfing, long-distance SUP, and more.
 Right now flatwater SUPing is popping up all over the place–lakes, rivers, swimming pools, bays–in Alaska, Patagonia, Hawaii, and Sarasota–everywhere.

 6) It is much easier to get going.
 Most SUP boards are light enough to be carried by yourself.
-Grab your board, your paddle and your leash and get in the water.
+Grab your board, your paddle, and your leash and get in the water.
 By the time the kayak folks get in the water, you will be halfway done with your workout.

 7) Gaining in Popularity It has been said that SUP is the fastest growing water sport in the world–and for good reason.
 And, because of the popularity, there has been lots of research into the technology behind it.
 The equipment is getting better and better and the sport is being tested in new and interesting places.

 8) Racing SUP races have been popping up all over the place.
 And, why not jump on a SUP to do a paddling race?
-Not only will it be fun, you will likely meet some interesting and like-minded people.
+Not only will it be fun, but you will also likely meet some interesting and like-minded people.

 9) If you fall off, its easier to get back on a SUP.
 First, a disclaimer–of all the people we have recently taken out SUPing in flatwater–NONE of them have fallen in.
-This includes kids, older athletes and scared old ladies.
+This includes kids, older athletes, and scared old ladies.
 However, if they had fallen off they would have been able to easily get themselves back up on the board.
 The same is not true of a kayak.
 Once you roll a kayak, it is very difficult to get back in–especially if you are by yourself.

 10)Fun!
 We are big believers in the idea that your workout should be fun.
 You shouldn’t dread getting outside and moving around.
 You should be super excited about it.
 SUPing will give you that.
 I know that kayaking is also fun–but with all of the lugging the kayaks around, getting set up and organized–the fun factor gets watered down.
-A stand up board is easy to handle (#6) and gets you out on the water for an amazing workout (#2) with excellent visuals (#1) in no time.
+A stand-up board is easy to handle (#6) and gets you out on the water for an amazing workout (#2) with excellent visuals (#1) in no time.

 There is a reason that SUPing is considered the fastest growing water sport in the world.
 You have to try it!